Causes of fatigue

 If you have surgery for your cancer you are likely to feel some fatigue.
 This may last for a few weeks or months after your operation.
 People often underestimate how long it takes to get over surgery.
 Surgery stresses your body and it needs time to heal.
 You may have felt quite anxious before your operation, and the feeling of letting go and relaxing afterwards can leave you very tired.
 It is a bit like the build up to an important event in your life, which leaves you feeling exhausted for some time afterwards.
 Pain can be exhausting.
 And the anaesthetic and other drugs may also contribute.

 Most people who have radiotherapy feel increasingly tired as they go through their treatment.
 Travelling back and forth to the hospital for treatment can make you feel very tired.
 But there also seems to be a direct effect from the radiation itself.
-Fatigue usually starts to improve within a week or so of finishing treatment.
-But it can go on for weeks and months afterwards for some people.
+Fatigue can last for several weeks and for some people it may last for months after treatment has finished.

 Nearly everyone who has chemotherapy has some fatigue.
 Your white and red blood cell counts drop midway between treatments.
 Many people feel very tired at this time.
 After that, you get a bit of energy back.
 Then it's time for your next treatment and so it goes on.
 Knowing that you will get tired again can make you feel anxious and frustrated.